vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 certain times or on certain Anga and Angin : vide under Śeṣa days), applicable only to actual.
 Seṣin; Prokṣaṇa, un anga of study but not to the employ. rice grains that are angin 1208; ment of Vedic mantras in sacri.: other examples of, 1308ff. fices, 1154.

-Anyanyasa ( nyāsa on parts of the Anājñāta, meaning of, 7390. body ) illustrated as 'om hṣda Anandagiri, a. of Saṅkara vijaya, ! yāya namah', 1120-22.
+Anyanyasa ( nyāsa on parts of the Anājñāta, meaning of, 7390. body ) illustrated as 'om hṣda Anandagiri, a. of Śhaṅkara vijaya, ! yāya namah', 1120-22.

 11360; a. of com. on Bphadā. | Angas, six of Veda, 478. raṇyakopapizad-blāṣya-vārtika Angabāras (movements of limbs 11830.